faisalnazir1213/Scentinel/README.md

 # Further details of libraries and modules

-Code is written in Python using the kivy library, built on Linux using Bulldozer, and image segmentation part is performed on server (Azure)
+Code is written in Python using the kivy library and flask, built on Linux using Buildozer, and the image segmentation part is performed on the server (Azure)

 # Image Segmentation
 https://github.com/stardist/stardist/